zhengjunyao-work/arc24/docs/modeling/Iteration_17_external_data.md

 ## TODO

 - [ ] Create a dataset with reverse ARC tasks.
 All tasks that are invertible could be reversed and used for training.
+- [ ] Implement a new option on training that uses a dataset without test tasks.
+It has a configuration with the number of train tasks and randomly makes new tasks selecting train and test samples.